How To Boost Your Progesterone (Naturally)

 It takes time to boost hormones, especially if you exclusively take a lifestyle-based approach (rather than taking supplemental hormones).

-Unless other systems in your body, your sex hormones (and thyroid hormones, which influence sex hormones) can be very slow to come back up following a period of say, intense stress or illness, and it may take anywhere from 3 months to several years in the most extreme cases.
-(Mine took 1.5 years to fully bounce back after I suffered burnout in 2015.)
+Unless other systems in your body, your sex hormones (and thyroid hormones, which influence sex hormones) can be very slow to come back up following a period of say, intense stress or illness: it may take anywhere from 3 months to several years in the most extreme cases.
+(Mine took 1.5 years to fully bounce back after I suffered burnout/hypothalamic amenorrhea in 2015.)

 Keep refining and optimizing and you’ll probably find your groove.

-If you’d like my support and guidance along the way, please get in touch.
+If you’d like my support and guidance along the way, I offer a deep dive program for perimenopausal women that covers everything you need to know.

 We’ve got this.
 You’ve got this!